-The Anchorage VEC can schedule exams on an as-needed basis for most Alaskan towns.
+Don’t despair!
+The Anchorage ARC VEC can schedule exams on an as-needed basis for most Alaskan towns.
 To find out if an exam session can be scheduled for your town, contact the VEC Chairman.
 Please click HERE and scroll down a bit to view the contact information.

 For those locations where there are not enough local hams to make up a conventional volunteer examiner team, we offer a “remote testing” program that lets individuals who live great distances from one of our regular testing locations take their exam over the Internet.
 This program was approved by the FCC (as of July 2014), in response to a petition filed by the Anchorage ARC VEC in mid-July, 2011.